ibexa/documentation-developer/docs/guide/performance.md

 - Use PHP 7.x, and dump optimized Composer autoload classmap
 - Use a full web (Nginx/Apache) server with vhost
-- Avoid shared file systems for code _(Docker for Mac/Win, VirtualBox/*, Vagrant, ..)_, or find ways to optimize/workaround the issues.
+- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), or find ways to optimize or work around the issues.
-- For clustering _(mainly relevant for production/staging)_; reduce latency to Redis/Memcached, use Varnish & [Solr](solr.md)
+- For clustering (mainly relevant for production/staging), reduce latency to Redis/Memcached, use Varnish and [Solr](solr.md).

 ## Client